KristofaJosh/react-email-template-bootstrap/README.md

 A professional, unopinionated starting point for building and managing React-based emails across your organization.

 ## 🚀 The Goal
 The core philosophy of this template is to decouple **Email Design** (Frontend) from **Email Triggering** (Backend).
-This separation allows Frontend and backend work independently: designers build and preview email templates; the backend asynchronously requests rendered HTML and sends emails without touching template logic.
+Frontend designers build and preview templates, publish a render API and type definitions, and the backend installs the generated package, posts variable data to render HTML/text, and sends emails - all independently and async.  ￼

 ```mermaid
 flowchart TD